 If you’re looking to enjoy a soak in some springs close to the center of Banff, look no further than the historic Banff Upper Hot Springs with panoramic views of the Rockies.
-These pools were actually opened just one year after the national park and they couldn’t have chosen a better location for one of the country’s oldest hot springs.
+These pools were actually opened just one year after the national park, and they couldn’t have chosen a better location for one of the country’s oldest hot springs.

-2. Fairmont Banff Springs
+2. Fairmont Banff Springs Hotel

 3. Radium Hot Springs

 Located in a little canyon, just off the Banff – Radium highway, Radium Hot Springs is the best choice for those on a budget or looking for a quick dip to break up a road trip.
-Since the springs are located in a rocky canyon, the springs are protected from the wind and the best choice to enjoy a soak in stormy weather.
+Since the springs are located in a rocky canyon, the springs are protected from the wind and are the best choice to enjoy a soak in stormy weather.

 4. Lussier Hot Springs

-These are quite possibly my favorite springs in Canada and are a bit of a secret.
-Although they are located a bit further from Banff, they are worth it!.
+These are possibly my favorite springs in Canada and are a bit of a secret.
+Although they are located a bit further from Banff, they are worth it!
 After driving 17km down a dirt road that seemingly leads to nowhere, you will find the small parking lot and a set of stairs that leads down to Lussier Hot Springs.
 A local favorite, these springs are completely natural and completely free.
 You will find 3 different pools leading down to the coldest one, right next to the flowing river.
 Step out of the pool and into the river for a super cold plunge if you dare!

 🏡 Where Should I Stay in Banff?